Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 ### MsgLiquidStake

+Depositing native tokens that are multiples of the chunk size for liquid staking.
-Liquid stake with an amount of native tokens.
-A liquid staker is expected to receive ls tokens at the current mint rate.
+The liquid staker is anticipated to receive lsTokens at the prevailing mint rate.

 ```go
 type MsgLiquidStake struct {